How I set my prices

 More bills – urgh!!
 There’s rent, car insurance, road tax, healthcare, council tax and house insurance plus the rest of the electricity, gas and water bills that I can’t put against my business.

-The fun stuff… but it still costs money – holidays, concerts, theatre, yoga classes, birthday and Christmas presents, dinners with friends and family, and, if you’re reading this post pre-July 2020, I’ve got a wedding to pay for too!
+The fun stuff… but it still costs money – holidays, concerts, theatre, yoga classes, birthday and Christmas presents, dinners with friends and family, and, if you’re reading this post pre-August 2022, I’ve got a wedding to pay for too!

 So, there you have it in a nutshell, a very brief overview of what goes into setting my prices for content coaching, planning and support.